 - Add carrots, onions and celery and sauté until tender.

 - Add garlic and cook 30 seconds more.

 - Add all soup ingredients except the beans to the vegetables and bring to a boil, then reduce temperature to LOW and simmer 1 hour.
 Stir periodically.

-- Drain the beans then add them to the soup.
+Add the beans to the soup.
 Bring to a boil, then reduce temperature to LOW and simmer 2 hours or until the meat begins to fall away from the bones.
 Stir periodically.